chrisvanpatten/facebook-conversion-pixel/readme.txt

 In the WordPress Admin Dashboard, begin editing the Post, Page, or other post type that you want to change.
 Toward the bottom of the editor page, you'll see a "Facebook Pixel Conversion Code" box.
 Paste your Facebook Conversion Pixel JavaScript code into the box, make sure the "Insert Code" checkbox is checked, then save the post/page.
 Your code will now be inserted into that post/page every time it is loaded.

-= How do I hide the Facebook Conversion Pixel field on certain post types? =
+= How do I show/hide the Facebook Conversion Pixel field on certain post types? =

-From the WordPress Admin Dashboard, go to Settings > Facebook Conversion Pixel.
-Check the boxes next to Page, Post, or any other post type for which you'd like to disable the plugin.
+From the WordPress Admin Dashboard, go to Settings > Facebook Conversion Pixel and check the boxes to enable/disable the plugin for each of your post types, and save your settings.
+Only enable the post types on which you need to insert conversion pixel code, and leave the rest unchecked.

+= I have enabled the correct post type, but I still don't see the the Facebook Conversion Pixel field.
+Why? =

+When editing a post or page, click the Screen Options button in the upper-right corner of the page, and make sure "Facebook Conversion Pixel Code" is checked.
+If it isn't, then the plugin's fields won't be visible.

+= How can I tell if it's working? =

+To verify that the pixel is working correctly, test it by navigating to the web page you put the pixel on.
+If it's working, the pixel will send that information back to Facebook, and you'll be able to view it in your Ads Manager.

 == Changelog ==

-= 0.1 =
+= 1.0 =
 * Initial release

+= 1.1 =
+* Changed plugin so that the conversion pixel field does not appear on newly added post types until the user chooses to enable the plugin for them.
+* Excluded Revision and Navigation Menu post types from the plugin options page

 == Screenshots ==
 1. Paste in your Facebook Conversion Pixel code and check the Insert Code checkbox to insert it.

-2. Disable the plugin on Page, Post, or any other post type if desired on the plugin options page.
+2. Enable/disable the plugin on Page, Post, or any other post type as desired on the plugin options page.

-== Notes ==
-Based on Vincent Astolfi's (http://www.nueue.net/) "Facebook Pixel Conversions for WordPress" plugin.